 Four Immune-boosting Fruits

 Fruits have a lot more to offer the immune system than just vitamins and minerals.
-The phytonutrients, antioxidants, fibers, oils, and acids in fruits, which are responsible for their various flavors and colors, are also responsible for their many immune-modulating properties.
+The phytonutrients, antioxidants, fibre, oils and acids in fruits – which are responsible for their various flavours and colours – are also responsible for their many immune-modulating properties.
 Add these fruits to your diet to boost immunity:

 - Papaya: Not everyone loves papaya, but those who love it, find it hard to get by a morning without digging into a bowl of papayas.
 A single papaya contains over 200% of your daily requirement of Vitamin C, making it great for your immunity.
 Know more about other benefits of papaya [Ref] here.